129 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 127 Beacon to the east and 131 Beacon to the west.

 129 Beacon remained an Erskine School dormitory until about 1942.

-On August 30, 1946, 129 Beacon was acquired by Miss Ruth K. Partridge.
+On August 30, 1946, 129 Beacon was acquired by Miss Ruth Katherine Partridge.
 She was a secretary and later a saleswoman, and previously had been a lodger at 114 Beacon.
-Her mother, Mabel (Simmons) Partridge, the widow of Amos M. Partridge, lived with her; she previously had lived in Belfast, Maine.
+Her mother, Mabel (Simmons) Partridge, the widow of Amos Matthew Partridge, lived with her; she previously had lived in Belfast, Maine.
 They operated 129 Beacon as a lodging house.

-Ruth Partridge married in 1955 to Kenneth F. French, a salesman, who had been a lodger at 129 Beacon.
+Ruth Partridge married in June of 1955 to Kenneth Frazier French, sales manager for the Broil-A-Quick Corp., who had been a lodger at 129 Beacon.
 They continued to live there in 1956, but moved soon thereafter.
-Mabel Partridge continued to live and operate the lodging house at 129 Beacon until about 1958.
+Mabel Partridge continued to live and operate the lodging house at 129 Beacon until about 1957.

-The property changed hands, remaining a lodging house in the 1970s.
+The property remained a lodging house in the 1970s.

 On June 24, 1981, they converted the apartments into four condominium units, the 129 Beacon Street Condominium.